BeyondTrust/terraform-provider-sra/docs/resources/group_policy.md

 subcategory: ""
 description: |-
   Manages a Group Policy for either Privileged Remote Access (PRA) or Remote Support (RS).
 Product-specific attributes must only be configured for the matching appliance type.
+  On PRA, enabling a Jump permission requires effective endpoint access: perm_access_allowed must be true, and access_perm_status must not be not_defined.
+The appliance otherwise normalizes enabled Jump permissions back to false.
 ---

 # sra_group_policy (Resource)

 Manages a Group Policy for either Privileged Remote Access (PRA) or Remote Support (RS).
 Product-specific attributes must only be configured for the matching appliance type.

+On PRA, enabling a Jump permission requires effective endpoint access: `perm_access_allowed` must be `true`, and `access_perm_status` must not be `not_defined`.
+The appliance otherwise normalizes enabled Jump permissions back to `false`.

 ## Example Usage